Structured Cabling Market Overview

 Geographically, Asia-Pacific (APAC) held the largest revenue share in the structured cabling market in 2017, with a contribution of about 36%, followed by North America.
 The U.S. was the largest revenue contributor to the North American structured cabling market in 2017.
 During 2013–2023, copper cable is expected to contribute the largest revenue to the North American market.
 Besides, during the forecast period, the global market is expected to register the fastest growth in the APAC region, owing to the ongoing development and expansion of data centers and communication infrastructure in the region.

-Structured cabling is costlier than alternate cabling; however, the former reduces the operational costs significantly, which include costs associated with slow data transfer and other network failures.
-According to International Engineering Consortium standards, the network systems installed in open offices can reduce the cabling maintenance cost by around 40%, when compared to alternative methods.
-Structured cabling unifies the IT network for data, voice and video, which consequently reduces the requirement of updates and lowers the maintenance cost.
-This attracts the business enterprises with large IT budget, which plan to slash down the extra charges incurred with conventional cabling.
+Globally, IT organizations are implementing cost-effective measures for the judicious usage of available resources.
+Structured cabling is costlier than traditional cabling; however, the former reduces operational costs significantly, which include costs associated with slow data transfer and other network failures.
+According to the International Engineering Consortium standards, network systems installed in open offices can help reduce the cabling maintenance cost considerably, as compared to traditional methods.
+Structured cabling unifies the IT network for data, voice, and video, which, consequently, reduces update requirements and lowers the maintenance cost.
+This factor attracts large business enterprises, which intend to cut down the extra charges incurred due to conventional cabling.

-The structure cabling market is moderately competitive, wherein the top four players accounted for the major market in 2015.
-CommScope was the market leader in the global structured cabling market in 2015.
-Some of the other major companies operating in the market include Corning Inc., Panduit Corp., ABB Ltd, Schneider Electric, Nexans, Belden, and Furukawa Electric.
+The global structured cabling market is moderately competitive, with the presence of key players such as CommScope, TE Connectivity, and Schneider Electric.
+Some other companies operating in the market are Corning Inc., Panduit Corp., ABB Ltd., Nexans, Belden, and Furukawa Electric.